Salhad Union Council

 Salhad is one of the 51 union councils (sub-divisions) of Abbottabad District in the Khyber-Pakhtunkhwa province of Pakistan.

 The Union Council of Salhad is named after what was the main village of the area, but has now effectively become a suburb of Abbottabad city.

-It is situated about two kilometres south of the current city limits of Abbottabad.
+It is situated about two kilometers south of the current city limits of Abbottabad.

 Subdivisions

+According to the 2023 the Union Council of Salhad had a population 38,503 of which 19,710 were males and 18,791 female.